ni/spec-server-proxy/README.md

 - Follow the steps to set up [NI SystemLink Client](https://www.ni.com/docs/en-US/bundle/systemlink-enterprise/page/setting-up-systemlink-client.html#:~:text=Search%20for%20and%20install%20NI,which%20you%20want%20to%20connect)

+#### Note

+- Ensure to select the `NI SystemLink Python 3.8 SDK` during installation of NI SystemLink Client.

 ### Code Setup

 - Clone the repository using `git clone <respository link>`.